slai11/goto/README.md

 gt

 USAGE:
-    goto [name]...
+    goto-rs [name]...
 [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 ARGS:
     <name>...
 Refers to name of index.
-Must be specific for now
+Must be specific for now.

 SUBCOMMANDS:
-    add      Add directories and sub-directories to index help     Prints this message or the help of the given subcommand(s) init     Initialises bash-script and database.
+    add      Add directories and sub-directories to index. help     Prints this message or the help of the given subcommand(s) init     Initialises bash-script and database.
     ls       List all indexed directories.
-    prune    Removes invalid indexes in the database.
+    prune    Removes invalid indexes in the database. rm       Remove directories and sub-directories to index.

 ```

-## Tutorial
+## Guide

 #### Indexing a directory
 ```